Error-331/code_tests/docs/bible/links.md

 Ripple Effects - October 6 (When we are weighed down by our troubles, it means there's more room for comfort to meet us; As we are comforted in times of distress, we can share comfort and grace with others; Love expands to fill the spaces of our experience);

+Faithful Fruit - October 7 (We must stay focused on our part and try not to micromanage the responses of others; Our priority is to remain surrendered to the Lord and obedient to his love);

+Calm Blessing - October 8 (The calm places of rest we dwell in are gifts; Greet calmness as the blessing it is; There is goodness in rest; The peace of God is everywhere in his presence, and we don't have to be in motion to experience it);

 Come Alive - October 9 (We are not dead in our transgressions; we are alive in the resurrection life of Christ; Arise in the victory of Christ and shake off the old ways of coping that no longer serve you);

 Remembrance - October 10 (If we return to the Lord and obey his law of love, we will awake from the slumber of indifference);